xde-mcp/ART/README.md

 ## Overview

-ART is an open-source reinforcement training library for improving LLM reliability in agentic workflows.
-ART utilizes the powerful GRPO reinforcement learning algorithm to let models learn from experience.
+ART is an open-source reinforcement learning framework for improving **LLM agent reliability**.
+ART utilizes the GRPO reinforcement learning algorithm to let models **learn from experience**.
 Read about the [training loop](#training-loop-overview).
 Then run one of the notebooks below to train your own agent!

 ## 📒 Notebooks